Aurignacian Night

-The child had been told not to wander beyond the jumping circle of firelight, that the dark held eyes that remembered hunger better than mercy, but children in any age test the edges of things.
+The boy had been told not to wander beyond the jumping circle of firelight, that the dark held eyes that remembered hunger better than mercy, but children in any age test the edges of things.
 So he sat just outside the glow, where the warmth still touched his skin but the shadows held a watch of their own.

 His older brother was inside the circle, already big enough to work flint alongside the men.
-The child had tried earlier, mimicking the angle of the strike, but his hands were still soft and the stone had skittered away.
+The boy had tried earlier, mimicking the angle of the strike, but his hands were still soft and the stone had skittered away.
 Someone had laughed.
 Not unkindly, but enough.
 So he'd brought himself here, to their threshold, where he could still hear them but where the darkness hid the fire in his cheeks.

 Across the clearing, where the trees drew their dark shapes together, another watcher waited.